A proof of the Kuramoto conjecture for a bifurcation structure of the infinite dimensional Kuramoto model

 The Kuramoto model is a system of ordinary differential equations for describing synchronization phenomena defined as a coupled phase oscillators.
 In this paper, a bifurcation structure of the infinite dimensional Kuramoto model is investigated.
-For a certain non-selfadjoint linear operator, which defines a linear part of the Kuramoto model, the spectral theory on a space of generalized functions is developed with the aid of a rigged Hilbert space to avoid a continuous spectrum on the imaginary axis.
+A purpose here is to prove the bifurcation diagram of the model conjectured by Kuramoto in 1984; if the coupling strength $K$ between oscillators, which is a parameter of the system, is smaller than some threshold $K_c$, the de-synchronous state (trivial steady state) is asymptotically stable, while if $K$ exceeds $K_c$, a nontrivial stable solution, which corresponds to the synchronization, bifurcates from the de-synchronous state.
+One of the difficulties to prove the conjecture is that a certain non-selfadjoint linear operator, which defines a linear part of the Kuramoto model, has the continuous spectrum on the imaginary axis.
+Hence, the standard spectral theory is not applicable to prove a bifurcation as well as the asymptotic stability of the steady state.
+In this paper, the spectral theory on a space of generalized functions is developed with the aid of a rigged Hilbert space to avoid the continuous spectrum on the imaginary axis.
 Although the linear operator has an unbounded continuous spectrum on a Hilbert space, it is shown that it admits a spectral decomposition consisting of a countable number of eigenfunctions on a space of generalized functions.
-The semigroup generated by the linear operator is calculated by using the spectral decomposition to prove the linear stability of a steady state of the system.
+The semigroup generated by the linear operator will be estimated with the aid of the spectral theory on a rigged Hilbert space to prove the linear stability of the steady state of the system.
 The center manifold theory is also developed on a space of generalized functions.
 It is proved that there exists a finite dimensional center manifold on a space of generalized functions, while a center manifold on a Hilbert space is of infinite dimensional because of the continuous spectrum on the imaginary axis.
-The results are applied to the stability and bifurcation theory of the Kuramoto model to obtain a bifurcation diagram conjectured by Kuramoto.
-If the coupling strength $K$ between oscillators is smaller than some threshold $K_c$, the de-synchronous state proves to be asymptotically stable, and if $K$ exceeds $K_c$, a nontrivial solution, which corresponds to the synchronization, bifurcates from the de-synchronous state. \ \textbf{(F2)} For $j=1,2,\cdots $,
+These results are applied to the stability and bifurcation theory of the Kuramoto model to obtain a bifurcation diagram conjectured by Kuramoto. \\[0.2cm] \textbf{Keywords}: infinite dimensional dynamical systems; center manifold theory; continuous spectrum; spectral theory; rigged Hilbert space; coupled oscillators; Kuramoto model